FlexxCash/oralces/README.md

 - USDC price is fixed at $1.00.
 - There's an emergency stop mechanism to prevent updates in case of abnormal conditions.
 - Price changes exceeding 20% will trigger an error to prevent abnormal fluctuations.

+## Troubleshooting

+If you encounter a "Unable to read keypair file" error:
+1. Ensure that your Solana keypair file exists and is correctly set up.
+2. Check that you have the necessary permissions to read the keypair file.
+3. Verify that your Solana CLI is correctly configured to use the right keypair.

 ## Contributing